-is an international centre of excellence in mental health systems research, run jointly by the London School of Hygiene & Tropical Medicine and King's College London Institute of Psychiatry, Psychology and Neurosciences.
-Members have conducted studies on how best to scale up services in order to increase access to quality mental health services to suit Nigeria's unique health infrastructure, mixed-methods implementation research to identify best practices in mental health information systems and monitoring and evaluation in sub-Saharan Africa.
-PRIME is a research collaboration investigating the integration of mental health into primary care in Ethiopia, India, Nepal, South Africa, Uganda, through a combination of formative research, district level implementation research, and largescale implementation research following scale-up to multiple districts.
+is an international centre of excellence in mental health systems research. run jointly by the London School of Hygiene & Tropical Medicine and King's College London Institute of Psychiatry, Psychology and Neurosciences.
+Members are conducting research on how best to scale up services in order to increase access to quality mental health services to suit Nigeria's unique health infrastructure, as well as mixedmethods implementation research to identify best practices in mental health information systems and monitoring and evaluation in sub-Saharan Africa.
+PRIME is a research collaboration investigating the integration of mental health into primary care in Ethiopia, India, Nepal, South Africa, Uganda, through a combination of formative research, district level implementation research, and large-scale implementation research following scale-up to multiple districts.

-A body of work on health systems challenges in responding to violence against women in Europe, North America, South-East Asia and sub-Saharan Africa has been developed by Gender Violence and Health Centre members Manuela Colombini, Susannah Mayhew, Loraine Bacchus and others, and also draws together different disciplines including clinicians, health systems analysts and other social scientists.
-Researchers have undertaken HPSR evaluations of the appropriateness of different intervention models: One Stop Crisis Centres in Malaysia, health policy analysis of the integration of intimate partner violence into antenatal care settings and health policies in Nepal and Sri Lanka and evaluation of a brief counselling intervention for partner violence in ANC services in South Africa.
+A body of work on health systems challenges in responding to violence against women in Europe, Middle East, North America, Asia and sub-Saharan Africa and Latin America has been developed by Gender Violence and Health Centre members Manuela Colombini, Loraine Bacchus and Susannah Mayhew.
+This body of research draws together different disciplines including health services research, health systems and policy analysis and social science.
+Researchers have undertaken HPSR evaluations of different intervention models: One Stop Crisis Centres in Asia, health policy analysis of the integration of intimate partner violence into primary health care, sexual and reproductive health care and HIV settings in Nepal, South Africa, Sri Lanka, Palestine and Brazil.
+Currently LSHTM are Co-Directing an NIHR Global Health Group on Health Systems Responses to Violence against Women.